scala/scala-lang/blog/_posts/2025-11-26-scaladays-2025-review-video-announcement.md

 ## All Talks Now on YouTube 🎥

 We knew choosing between four parallel tracks would be tough — and that’s exactly the feedback we heard throughout the week\!
-Good news: **all talks and keynotes are now available on the** [Scala Days YouTube channel](https://www.youtube.com/c/ScalaDaysConferences).
+Good news: **all talks and keynotes are now available on the** [Scala Days YouTube channel](https://www.youtube.com/c/ScalaDaysConferences){:target="_blank" :rel="noopener"}.
 Relive the insights, learn something new, or discover what you missed.

-🎯 [**Panorama Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r6jZ_67FgmnOQhW_hA2RsJW&si=BJ2R2x2YYCiiAa21) – a grand tour of the Scala ecosystem: language evolution, tooling innovation, and community discussions.
+🎯 [**Panorama Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r6jZ_67FgmnOQhW_hA2RsJW&si=BJ2R2x2YYCiiAa21){:target="_blank" :rel="noopener"} – a grand tour of the Scala ecosystem: language evolution, tooling innovation, and community discussions.

-🏢 [**Industry Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r7Y5QWDJU-f1meaJYZrSpXg&si=IBjRq4MlJxp7DsNc) – real-world stories from teams running Scala at scale, exploring lessons learned and business impact.
+🏢 [**Industry Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r7Y5QWDJU-f1meaJYZrSpXg&si=IBjRq4MlJxp7DsNc){:target="_blank" :rel="noopener"} – real-world stories from teams running Scala at scale, exploring lessons learned and business impact.

-💡 [**Developer Experience Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r5-8J6PYZIfPRKMEek8INzQ&si=WBoTYhFqiab5ixZJ) – deep dives into tooling, productivity, and how to get more out of your daily Scala flow.
+💡 [**Developer Experience Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r5-8J6PYZIfPRKMEek8INzQ&si=WBoTYhFqiab5ixZJ){:target="_blank" :rel="noopener"} – deep dives into tooling, productivity, and how to get more out of your daily Scala flow.

-🎨 [**Creative & Mix Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r6DiGbvDIW49P25VhkGp1VV&si=W5mc1EcjhnV7H3s5) – a vibrant mix of technical talks, playful experiments, and unexpected ways Scala shows up in life and work.
+🎨 [**Creative & Mix Track**](https://youtube.com/playlist?list=PLLMLOC3WM2r6DiGbvDIW49P25VhkGp1VV&si=W5mc1EcjhnV7H3s5){:target="_blank" :rel="noopener"} – a vibrant mix of technical talks, playful experiments, and unexpected ways Scala shows up in life and work.

 ## Building Trust: Inclusion, Safety, and Community

 At the Scala organization, we aim to build trust in Scala as an open source software project by providing regular releases, clear governance and open processes.
 Beyond the codebase we work to cultivate trust by making Scala Days a welcoming and inclusive space where community members can learn, share, and engage professionally in a safe environment.
 This year’s conference strengthened this commitment by focusing further on these key areas:

-**Safe environment** An updated [Code of Conduct](https://archives.scaladays.org/2025/code-of-conduct.html) and on-site expert support team were available throughout the event, and many attendees took the opportunity to learn more about these resources.
+**Safe environment** An updated [Code of Conduct](https://archives.scaladays.org/2025/code-of-conduct.html){:target="_blank" :rel="noopener"} and on-site expert support team were available throughout the event, and many attendees took the opportunity to learn more about these resources.
 Organizers and volunteers trained in advance, speakers received dedicated briefings, and all attendees were oriented before the conference began — ensuring that everyone, from first-timers to long-time participants, felt encouraged and equipped to contribute to a culture of safety.

 **Inclusive by design** Inclusion by design starts with infrastructure.
 This year we ensured full accessibility across the conference experience while continuing to invest in thoughtful, community-specific details: a quiet room, a tourist information point, and volunteers ready to assist.
 We also provided on-site childcare and encouraged participants to bring partners and families, making Scala Days a shared experience.